joshcanhelp/josh-to-11/content/post/102-tracking-your-body-data-to-stay-motivated.md

 wpid: 13
 ---

-# Tracking your body data to stay motivated

 One of the hardest things for me to wrap my head around when I started to lose weight was how to actually do it.
 When the time came to get down to business and start losing the chub, I was lost before I even started.
 The Diet Craze was in full effect during that time so honest, useful information was tough to come by.